-Once known for its steel industry and industrial past, Pittburgh has transformed itself and is looking to the future.
-Pittsburgh is in the middle of its third renaissance and many cities should be taking notes from this world-class leader.
-It's no wonder why so many people #LovePGH.
+Once known for its steel industry and industrial past, Pittsburgh has transformed itself and is looking to the future.
+Pittsburgh, Pennsylvania, is in the middle of its third renaissance and many cities should be taking notes from this world-class leader.
+It’s no wonder why so many people #LovePGH.

 Carrie Furnaces – Remembering the Past

 The steel industry played an important role for both Pittsburgh and the entire United States.
 The industry began revving up in the mid-to-late 1800s and came to a screeching halt in the 1980s.

 Though it has been more than 30 years since the closure of the steel mills, people can visit Carrie Furnaces and learn more about what made Pittsburgh great, thanks to the conservation efforts of Rivers of Steel Heritage Corporation.